 See Air China, Air France, American Airlines, British Airways, Cathay Pacific, KLM Royal Dutch Airlines, Lufthansa Airlines, Qantas, South African Airways, United Airlines, Vietnam Airlines)

-To find out more about Train Travel around Thailand you should check out the excellent and detailed How To Travel by Train in Thailand website.
+To find out more about Train Travel around Thailand you should check out the How To Travel by Train in Thailand website.

 There are two Bus Stations in Chiang Mai, one for long distance travel and one for local travel predominately around the Chiang Mai province.